List of Murdoch Mysteries characters: Dr. Emily Grace

 Portrayed by Georgina Reilly, Emily Grace is the new coroner who joins the morgue in season 5 as Dr. Ogden leaves to set up her private practice.
 Initially described as Dr. Ogden's protégée, Dr. Grace is a trained medical doctor but admits she prefers pathology because she has little patience to maintain a good bedside manner.
 She is interested in spiritualism, believing that it is compatible with scientific study.
-Though eager and impatient, she quickly learns the rules of the station house and proves to be a highly competent coroner to Murdoch in his investigations.
+Though eager and impatient, she quickly learns the rules of Station House 4 and proves to be a highly competent coroner to Murdoch in his investigations.

 Emily later becomes a love interest for Constable Crabtree; they become good friends and she often enjoys his company and entertains his far-fetched theories with some enthusiasm.
 A tentative romance develops between them in season 6, but George breaks off their relationship after she kisses Leslie Garland, the brother of Julia Ogden's first husband Dr. Darcy Garland.
 (She kisses Leslie to prevent him from ruining her undercover disguise as Mademoiselle Desiree Deneuve).
 Leslie asks her out to dinner and Emily initially refuses, but as she is no longer dating George, she consents to having dinner with Leslie, unaware that George was on his way to Emily's office with flowers and seeking to reconcile with Emily.

 After Emily finds out that Leslie was behind the threatening letters to Dr. Ogden, Emily ends things with Leslie.
 George is still initially quite distant with Emily, though gradually they become friends again.
 Emily joins the Women's Suffrage movement in season 8, becoming a strong advocate and encouraging Dr. Ogden to support them.
 Through the suffrage movement, Emily becomes acquainted with Lillian Moss and they eventually enter a romance.
 In season 8, Lillian Moss proposes to her to move to London, England, and fight there for the women's suffrage.
-Though Lillian is murdered by the husband of her ex-lover, Emily still chooses to follow through with moving to London and finally leaves Toronto for London alone at the end of the episode 3, season 9 "Double Life".
+Though Lillian is murdered by the husband of her ex-lover, Emily still chooses to follow through with moving to London and finally leaves Toronto for London alone at the end of the season 9, episode 3 "Double Life".